How to Submit a Project Application

 If you determine that your project is potentially feasible within the Cohort Consortium, complete the online application form by logging into the Project Hub and clicking “Submit Project Proposal”.

 A secure account is required to access many of the functions on the EGRP Cohort Consortium Project Hub website.
-Before logging in, you must either have an NIH account or register for a new account on the website.
+Before logging in, you must either have an NIH account, an IMS Login Service account, or a Login.gov account.
 See instructions below.

 Via the NIH Network Login